Posted on November 12, 2017

 Many people who are overweight or obese suffer with depression.
 Of those, for many who suffer from even mild depression, the extra burden of being overweight during the year-end holiday season only makes things worse.

 As I wrote in another article, in my experiences with clients, the larger one gets the smaller their world becomes.
-The feelings of isolation and loneliness, then, is more profound during the season of “cheer.”
+The feelings of isolation and loneliness, then, are more profound during the season of “cheer.”
 It’s hard to be cheerful when you have fewer or no friends, less social invitations, and when your physical size or ailments or medical issues prevents you from traveling to see family or friends or joining in the activities of winter.

 Even if you are looking forward to seasonal get-togethers, it’s hard to be cheerful when you are anxious and worried about how much more weight you’re going to gain from all the unhealthy meals and treats and alcohol that will be offered at all the holiday celebrations and on display in the work place and elsewhere.

-Many people who are overweight or obese suffer with depression.
 I’ve been asked numerous times for my opinion: “What comes first—depression or obesity?”

 "What comes first depression or obesity?"
 Click To Tweet